jimmoffitt/developer_advocate.blog/readme.md

-[] developer advocate blog - from the client-side prespective
+__Developer Advocate blog__ ...from the client-side prespective

-[] geo-referencing with the Profile Location enrichments (below).
+- Geo-referencing with the Profile Location enrichments.

-	[] Potential Twitter use-cases (with technical details).
+- Potential Twitter use-cases (with technical details).
-[] writing the client-side code that used Historical PowerTrack to collect data.
+- Writing the client-side code that used Historical PowerTrack to collect data.
-[] storing historical twitter data and mining it.
+- Storing historical twitter data and mining it.
 Generating stats.